YgcCoder/RouteBR/README.md

 # RouteBR Framework

-`RouteBR` is a de-identified code scaffold for the paper idea of **route before response** in boundary-sensitive financial service systems.
+`RouteBR` is a de-identified companion repository for the paper idea of **route before response** in boundary-sensitive financial service systems.

-This repository contains:
+The paper studies a production routing problem in customer-facing financial services: a mixed-intent request may look answerable in natural language while still being sent to an inadmissible downstream service path.
+The repository mirrors that control structure with a lightweight, publishable scaffold.

+## What This Repository Contains

 - a minimal multi-stage routing pipeline
 - example action and entity configuration
 - a generic model integration port

-This repository does **not** contain:
+- representative paper examples in resource form

+## What This Repository Does Not Contain

 - proprietary prompts
 - internal service identifiers
 - raw user logs
 - production policies
 - internal evaluation data
+- the full proprietary deployment stack

-## What The Framework Demonstrates
+## Relation To The Paper

-The scaffold follows the paper's high-level routing chain:
+The paper argues that, in high-stakes customer-facing financial systems, route selection should happen before response generation.
+This repository reflects that architecture through the following routing chain:

 1. `routing-cue extraction`
 2. `candidate narrowing`
 3. `boundary evaluation`
 4. `entity grounding`
 5. `final dispatch`
-6. `response-stage handoff to a bounded downstream path`

-The framework is intentionally lightweight.
-It is meant to show system structure, control flow, and extensibility rather than to reproduce the proprietary production stack.
+6. `bounded downstream handoff before response generation`

+This repository is therefore a **runnable research scaffold**, not a turn-key production package and not an end-to-end reproduction of the proprietary deployment environment.

-## Project Layout
+## Repository Structure

 ```text
 routebr_framework/